-- 1. Start the engine, warm it up for several minutes, and then turn it off. - 2.
-Place an oil pan under the engine to collect the used oil. - 3.
-Remove the engine oil filler cap and drain bolt to drain the oil from the crankcase.
+- Start the engine, warm it up for several minutes, and then turn it off. - 2.
+Place an oil pan under the engine to collect the used oil.

+Remove the engine oil filler cap, the engine oil drain bolt and its gasket to drain the oil from the crankcase.